Altiplano Adventure

 The Atacama is a landscape of endless white salt flats, turquoise lagoons and multi-hued rock formations, giving it a somewhat other-worldly feel, and it’s been used as an experimentation site for Mars landings.
 Highlights of the area include the jagged rocks of Moon Valley and the El Tatio geysers, but the entire area is a real treat for those who like their scenery raw and untamed.

-Day 13 - Tatio Geysers – Tebinquinche Lagoon
+Day 13 - Tatio Geysers – Tebenquinche Lagoon

 An early start takes us to the Tatio geysers, the world’s highest geothermal field – early mornings are the best time to visit as the geysers send great plumes of steam into the air.
-From here we continue to small Andean town of Machuca, then continue exploring the Salar de Atacama.
-We visit the Laguna Cejar, the salt content of which is higher than the Dead Sea, then the Tebinquinche lagoon, where flamingos come to feed.
+From here we continue exploring the Salar de Atacama, visiting Laguna Cejar, the salt content of which is higher than the Dead Sea, then the Tebenquinche lagoon, where flamingos come to feed.
 Overnight La Casa de Don Tomas or similar.
 (B)

 Day 14 - Iquique